 Before constructing your facility and as part of the permit process, you will need to confirm that the technical requirements of the act and its regulations can be met.
 Ensure your plans are consistent with municipal land use planning rules by contacting your local municipality.

 For operations not listed in this legislation – with animal numbers that fall below the registration threshold or produce less than 500 tonnes of manure per year – contact your municipality.
 For more information, see Municipalities and the Agricultural Operation Practices Act (AOPA).

 CFOs existing prior to January 1, 2002

-All CFOs, manure storage facilities and manure collection areas that existed prior to January 1, 2002 are “grandfathered” and have a deemed permit under AOPA.
+All CFOs, manure storage facilities and manure collection areas that existed prior to January 1, 2002 are 'grandfathered' and have a deemed permit under AOPA.
 This permit may or may not be written.
 The NRCB has sole responsibility for enforcing conditions on written permits.
-For operations that do not have a previously issued permit, the NRCB will make a grandfathering determination.
+For operations that do not have a previously issued permit, the NRCB will make a grandfathering determination to determine its working status along with permitted livestock numbers and facilities.
 They also have the authority to amend the terms and conditions of permits issued for CFOs and manure storage facilities.
 For more information, see Permits and Regulations for Existing Operations.

 See also guidelines and calculation tool to help determine the livestock capacity of a CFO.

 To find a permit for an existing CFO, use the NRCB CFO Search Engine.
 If a CFO existed prior to 2002 and does not show up in the search results, contact your local NRCB office – they may have information on the operation in their files.